memtrip/eos-swift/README.md

 ```
 pod install
 ```

+### Getting started
+The `eosswiftTests` directory contains a full suite of integration tests.
+The `eos-chain-actions` and `eos-http-rpc` tests illustrate the core EOS functionality against the jungle2.0 testnet.

 ## eos-core
 The core module contains the core building blocks required to interact with the EOS network.